Join Our Team

 Mosaic Georgia provides comprehensive direct-services for child, adolescent and adult victims of sexual assault/abuse.
 A community 501(c)(3) organization, Mosaic Georgia is a “free-standing” facility designed and equipped to provide confidential and specialized services to meet the distinct needs of sexual assault victims.
 Mosaic Georgia has proudly provided services to victims and families for 33 years and has received state and national recognition for its distinction from similar programs.
 Mosaic Georgia is dedicated to meeting the physical, psychological, and emotional needs of persons victimized by sexual assault or abuse.
 All persons are treated with respect and dignity in a safe, caring environment.

-This position reports to the Director of Advocacy and Forensic Interviews.
-This is a part-time 30 hour grant funded position with full benefits including employer-paid health, dental, life, long-term disability insurance, vacation, and employer matched retirement benefits.
+This position reports to the Forensic Interview Manager.
+This is a full-time grant funded position with full benefits including employer-paid health, dental, life, long-term disability insurance, vacation, and employer matched retirement benefits.
 Working hours are mid-afternoon through early evening.
-Bilingual required.
+Bilingual highly preferred.

 This position will strengthen our post-trauma support with full-time focus on providing direct services (assessment/ initial therapy and support groups) to our clients and coordinating referrals and payments to providers (pending funding availability).
 The ideal candidate thrives in a collaborative work environment, adaptable with positive attitude, and experienced working with children, adolescents, and/or adults who have experienced sexualized violence.
 She/He/They treats victims/patients/clients and families with professionalism, respect and dignity.
 Identifies and addresses psychosocial, cultural, ethnic and religious/spiritual needs of clients and their families.
 Full-time position with evening and weekend hours required.
 Bi-lingual skills a MUST.
 Reports to the Counseling Coordinator.